Philip Kapleau: Writings

-Kapleau was an articulate and passionate writer.
-His emphasis in writing and teaching was that insight and enlightenment are available to anyone, not just austere and isolated Zen monks.
-Also well known for his views on peace and compassion, he remains widely read, and is a notable influence on Zen Buddhism as it is practiced in the West.
+Kapleau’s writing and teaching emphasized that insight and enlightenment are available to anyone, not just austere and isolated Zen monks.
+Also well-known for his views on peace and compassion, he is an influence on Zen Buddhism as it is practiced in the West.
 Today, his dharma heirs and former students teach at Zen centers around the world.

 Kapleau strongly advocated for Buddhist vegetarianism.
 His book To Cherish All Life: A Buddhist Case for Becoming Vegetarian condemns meat-eating.
 He argued that Buddhism enjoins vegetarianism on the principle of nonharmfulness.

 Grist for the mill

 A favorite saying of Philip Kapleau was "grist for the mill" which means that all of our troubles and trials can be useful or contain some profit to us.
 In this spirit, his gravestone is one of the millstones from Chapin Mill, the Buddhist retreat center whose land was donated by a founding member of the Rochester Zen Center, Ralph Chapin.